 "There is another generation, and I am passing the torch to that generation," Wynne said as she fought back tears.

 "I know that tonight is not the result we were looking for and no one feels that more sharply than I do, but this is not a moment where any of us should linger.
 We can't stay here," she continued.

 "I hope that you can feel very proud of what we have done together in the past and absolutely determined to take on the task that lies ahead."

 The PCs' election victory comes after a memorable and at-times vicious campaign that pitted the Tories against the NDP.
-The month-long slog proved difficult for Ford and some of his candidates.
-What began as a commanding lead in public opinion polls steadily narrowed over the month-long battle.
+The month-long slog proved difficult for Ford and some of his candidates — what began as a commanding lead in public opinion polls steadily narrowed over the campaign.

 Ford, unaccustomed to the scrutiny that a provincial campaign draws, faced down multiple controversies and alleged scandals.
 One his former candidates was forced to resign over his alleged links to a data breach at the company who operates Ontario's Highway 407.